-Although technology and research success have enabled medical miracles that were unimaginable decades ago, many patients and doctors crave personal care that is more typical of yesteryear.
+In today's busy world of long wait times for appointments and short office visits, many patients and doctors crave increased individual medical attention that is more typical of yesteryear.
 Boutique or concierge medicine may be able to provide you with that option, but only if you can afford it.

 Most boutique practices charge a high annual retainer that typically includes same-day appointments, short waits, and email or cell phone contact with the doctor.
 Some models include home visits and travel-medicine services.
 To provide this level of access, doctors accept a limited number of patients.